 Engaging Advisors and Selecting Arbitrators

-Although disagreements frequently occur, a limited number of attorneys, accountants and other advisors specialize in these matters.
-When facing a post-acquisition dispute, a buyer or seller should consider the experience any potential advisor may have in post-acquisition disputes.
+Although disagreements frequently occur, a limited number of attorneys, accountants and other advisers specialize in these matters.
+When facing a post-acquisition dispute, a buyer or seller should consider the experience any potential advisers may have in post-acquisition disputes.
 Moreover, a party may wish to consider whether the advisor has expertise in the technical matters of the pertinent accounting issues and in the party’s industry.

 A buyer or seller may also wish to consider whether it is beneficial for the party’s counsel to engage the accountant, in case there is the ability to protect the accountant’s work product under attorney-client privilege.
 If there is such ability, counsel will likely inform the accountant regarding it.